-In children—they are flat, red, or light purple
+In children—they are flat, red, or light purple.

-They may be prone to bleeding when scratched.
+They may bleed when scratched.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.